TYPO3-Solr/ext-solr/Documentation/solr release 3.1.md

 ## New in this Release

-* Support of TYPO3 7.6 LTS: This release support TYPO3 Version 6.2.15 LTS and 7.6.0 LTS this allows you a smooth migration from 6.2.15 to 7.6.
+### Support of TYPO3 7.6 LTS:

+This release support TYPO3 Version 6.2.15 LTS and 7.6.0 LTS this allows you a smooth migration from 6.2.15 to 7.6.

+### Solr 4.10

-* Solr 4.10: We now recommend and support the usage of version 4.10 of solr.
+We now recommend and support the usage of version 4.10 of solr.

-* Maintain Stopword in the Backend: You can now add stopwords in the backend module that should be excluded from the search.
+### Maintain Stopword in the Backend

+You can now add stopwords in the backend module that should be excluded from the search.

+### Introducing PHP Namespaces

-* Introducing PHP Namespaces: Our complete codebase is now namespaced and useses the namespace "ApacheSolrForTypo3\Solr\.." for all internal classes
+Our complete codebase is now namespaced and useses the namespace "ApacheSolrForTypo3\Solr\.." for all internal classes

+### Introducing Travis-CI

-* Introducing Travis-CI: The existing unit test suite is now on travis-ci (https://travis-ci.org/TYPO3-Solr/ext-solr) every commit and pull request is now tested against "6.2.15 / 7.6.0 and dev-master".
+The existing unit test suite is now on travis-ci (https://travis-ci.org/TYPO3-Solr/ext-solr) every commit and pull request is now tested against "6.2.15 / 7.6.0 and dev-master".
 We'll improve the test suite contin

 ## General Changes